How to Split Orders

 This works for every method type.

-If you work with multiple vendors, instead of setting up a split rule for each vendor/location name, you can split all orders by the inventory_location name by using:
+If you work with multiple vendors, instead of setting up a split rule for each vendor/location name, choose Metadata as your Split Type, then add inventory_location as the Field Name.

 Take Action After Split Happens

 After orders have been split, you can tell Order Desk what you want to happen to them, such as submitting them for fulfillment, moving them to a specific folder, emailing someone about the order, tagging the order a certain color, etc.

 To do this, you will need to create a new rule.

 Add New Rule

 Create a new rule using the Order Rule type, this time selecting Order is Split as the event: